 Clingmans Dome is the highest peak in the park, standing more than 6,600 feet above sea level, and the shows put on by sunrise and sunset are nothing short of spectacular.
 If you’re pressed for time, there’s no need to hike to the summit – the views from the parking are awesome.
 You’ll find photographers setting up tripods and camping chairs an hour before sunrise or sunset, hoping to capture the perfect image.

-Cades Cove Loop – the wildlife hotspot – is closed to automobile traffic on Wednesdays, but it’s open for bicyclists and joggers, walkers and hikers, meaning you can enjoy a car-free ride through 11 miles of quiet wonder.
+Cades Cove Loop – the wildlife hotspot – is closed to automobile traffic on Wednesdays from May to September, but it’s open for bicyclists and joggers, walkers and hikers, meaning you can enjoy a car-free ride through 11 miles of quiet wonder.
 You can rent bikes from the Campground Store, but they tend to sell out fast, so if you want to guarantee you have a ride, BYOB – Bring Your Own Bike – and bring plenty of water (and a few snacks, maybe lunch) and make a day of it.

 Trillium Gap Trail leads from Roaring Fork Motor Nature Trail to the summit of Mount LeConte, and three mornings a week, a llama pack train makes the trek to resupply the LeConte Lodge and pack out the trash and dirty laundry.
 If you arrive at the trailhead or at Grotto Falls early enough (typically you’ll need to arrive pre-dawn as they get on the trail around first light), you’ll see the llamas getting a last-minute treat and headed up the mountain.
 They make for an unusual picture as the sight of a dozen llamas walking behind Grotto Falls is an unexpected sight in the Smoky Mountains.